 Shared truckload is the only freight mode that’s designed to reduce the trucking industry’s carbon footprint.
 To learn more about this sustainable shipping approach, download our “Inefficiencies and Green Shipping Solutions in the LTL Freight Industry” white paper here.

 STL beats the TL and LTL shipping modes

 As you optimize your company’s shipping logistics, you may be wondering how shared truckload service compares to the TL and LTL modes.
 Besides reading this blog post that explores this topic in detail, here’s quick review of these two shipping methods:

-- Full truckload: A freight mode in which one truck moves loads from a single shipper directly from their pickup location to their drop-off location.
+- Truckload: A freight mode in which one truck moves loads from a single shipper directly from their pickup locations to their drop-off locations.